scylladb/scylla-cluster-tests/docs/artifacts_test.md

 - The only required parameter for .rpm/.deb jobs is `scylla_repo`, a path to a ScyllaDB repo (e.g., `https://s3.amazonaws.com/downloads.scylladb.com/rpm/unstable/centos/master/latest/scylla.repo`)
 - For AMI job you need two parameters: `scylla_ami_id` and `region_name`

+To verify Scylla Manager package you need to provide `scylla_repo` and `scylla_mgmt_repo` parameters.
+In this case Scylla Manager will be installed during artifacts test as well as ScyllaDB.

 Optionally, you can override default cloud instance type by providing `instance_type` parameter.

 `artifacts-*.jenkinsfile` files can be used to create Jenkins projects.